What Is Cavus Foot Surgery?

 The main goals of cavus foot surgery are to reduce pain, improve function, and prevent further damage or injuries.

-Surgery may be considered if there is no relief with physical therapy, orthotics,
+Your foot and ankle orthopaedic surgeon may recommend surgery if there is no relief with physical therapy, orthotics,

 changes in shoes, and/or changes in activity.
 Some patients also will experience tendon problems, ankle weakness, and foot fractures.